Philadelphia Blazers: Playoffs

+Danny Lawson was among the bright stars for the Blazers in their time in Philadelphia.

 The Blazers improved as the season went on.
 Andre Lacroix led the league in points, and Danny Lawson scored 61 goals; they would prove to be two of the WHA's brightest stars, and Lacroix would become the league's all-time leading career scorer.
 Coupled with Parent's goaltending, the team made the playoffs with a record of 38 wins and 40 losses.
 However, Parent left the team after the first game of the playoffs (a 3–2 loss to the Cleveland Crusaders), leaving netminding duties in the hands of backup Marcel Paille, who had not played in the NHL for almost eight years and was then over 40 years old, and 20-year-old Yves Archambault, whose total experience above juniors was 30 games in the Eastern Hockey League.
 The Blazers were quickly swept, lasting only the minimum four games.
 Parent's agent, Howard J. Casper, claimed that money deposited into an escrow account to guarantee his full multi-year contract had been withdrawn by the team and that Parent would not return until the money was repaid; he also alleged that Parent was having trouble getting his regular salary and that the team was not paying medical expenses for him.
 Parent never rejoined the Blazers, returning to the Philadelphia Flyers the following season.